reactioncommerce/reaction/docs/products.md

 ###The Product Grid

 Products are displayed, by default, in a grid layout.
 When logged in as an Administrator, you can drag and drop products to reorder them.
-What you see, is the same as what your shoppers will see.
+What you see is the same as what your shoppers will see.

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-products-gridorder.png)